odpi/egeria-docs/site/docs/services/omas/it-infrastructure/overview.md

 ![Infrastructure Stack](infrastructure-stack.svg)

 It is typically used by the [Infrastructure Integrator OMIS](/services/omis/infrastructure-integrator/overview) to capture metadata from deployment artifacts, or to generate deployment artifacts from open metadata.

-The other major use of IT Infrastructure OMAS is to manually catalog the key pieces of IT Infrastructure used by an organization.
-Often the creation of this metadata is used to kick off the automated cataloging of the capabilities and assets associated with the infrastructure.
+The other major use of IT Infrastructure OMAS is to [manually catalog the key pieces of IT Infrastructure used by an organization](/practices/coco-pharmaceuticals/scenarios/cataloguing-infrastructure/overview).
+The creation of this metadata may be used to kick off the automated cataloging of the capabilities and assets associated with the infrastructure.

 ## Basic Concepts

 At the base is the notion of a **Host**.
 This could be:

-- *BareMetalCompute** - traditional computer hardware or
+- *BareMetalComputer* - traditional computer hardware or
 - *VirtualMachine* - a virtualized machine (such as VMWare or VirtualBox) that uses a hypervisor to virtualize machine hardware or
 - *VirtualContainer* - a software system using a container library to virtualize the operating system it uses or
 - *HostCluster* - a cluster of Hosts that are operating as a single operational environment (such as a Hadoop cluster or kubernetes cluster).